Welcome to PayPal!

 - At any time and without liability, suspend, limit or terminate your access to our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, your PayPal account or any of the PayPal services, including limiting your ability to pay or send money with any of the payment methods linked to your PayPal account, restricting your ability to send money or make withdrawals;

 - Hold your money to the extent and for so long as reasonably needed to protect against the risk of liability.
 You acknowledge that, as a non-exhaustive guide:

 - PayPal’s risk of liability in respect of card-funded payments that you receive can last until the risk of a chargeback closing in favour of the payer/buyer (as determined by card scheme rules) has passed.
 This depends on certain factors, including, without limitation:

-- The type of goods or services for which you receive payment; or
+- a.
+The type of goods or services for which you receive payment; or

 - PayPal’s risk of liability in respect of a claim or dispute arising from a payment that you receive can last for the time that it takes for the parties to close the claim or dispute and all appeals associated with that claim or dispute in accordance with PayPal Buyer Protection